How Do I Make My Printer Wireless?

 D-Link DIR-628

 D-Link USB printer and storage technology is called “SharePort”.
-The DIR-628 is D-Link’s entry level router and provides a fair set of features, one of them being the ability to share a printer wirelessly.
+The DIR-628 is another of D-Link’s entry level routers and provides a fair set of features, one of them being the ability to share a printer wirelessly.
 This router provides 4 LAN ports, an uplink port, and a USB printer/storage port.
 It also uses the 802.11n draft making transfers much faster if utilizing the storage feature.

 D-Link DIR-655